rodericklr/forest_patch/README.md

 Processing large-scale forest patches requires substantial computation time.
 To simplify algorithm testing, we have prepared a **demo dataset**, a small-sized forest patch file `test_tif/forest_test.tif`.
-You can run `main.py`
-to quickly test the algorithm and visualize the results.
+You can run `main.py` to quickly test the algorithm and generate result files, which can be opened and examined using GIS software.
 All output files are stored in the `test_tif` directory.
 Specifically, **Method 1** generates four result files `test_tif/*.tif`, as shown in *Figure 1*, while **Method 2** produces two result files `test_tif/clip/*_PR.tif`, as shown in *Figure 3*.